Acknowledging Anxiety

 It almost feels trendy to talk about anxiety these days.

-But has it though?
+But has it, though?
 Has become more prevalent, or just more visible?

-Based on my experience I would say: why not both?
+Based on my experience, I would say: why not both?

 • Is that most recent ache or pain what finally kills me?
+(Or, this week, symptoms of food poisoning.)

 • Did I look at that person inappropriately?
 Are they now annoyed with me?